 - Jewish practices

-- Jewish holidays – the what and why
+- Jewish holidays – what, when and why

 What steps does The Denver Hospice take to assure appropriate care?

 Our staff is sensitive to the wide range of Jewish practices and culture.
-Every hospice team member participates in orientation and in-service sessions that build awareness and respect.
-Direct caregivers participate in faith-specific classes addressing care of the body at the time of death and family support.
+Hospice team members attend in-service sessions that build awareness and respect.
 We honor any existing relationships with your congregational Rabbis and we have Rabbis trained to support the very specific needs of end-of-life care.